This chapter describes the Cisco IPS 6.2 system architecture, and contains the following topics:

 The administrator can add additional user accounts either through the CLI or an IPS manager.

 Configuring Authentication on the Sensor

-When a user tries to access the sensor through a service such as web server or the CLI, the identity of the user must be authenticated and the privileges of the user must be established.
-The service that is providing access to the user initiates an execAuthenticateUser control transaction request to the AuthenticationApp to authenticate the identity of the user.
+When a user tries to access the sensor through a service such as Web Server or the CLI, the identity of the user must be authenticated and the privileges of the user must be established.
+The service that is providing access to the user initiates an execAuthenticateUser control transaction request to AuthenticationApp to authenticate the identity of the user.
 The control transaction request typically includes the username and a password, or the identity of the user can be authenticated using an SSH authorized key.

-The AuthenticationApp responds to the execAuthenticateUser control transaction request by attempting to authenticate the identity of the user.
-The AuthenticationApp returns a control transaction response that contains the authentication status and privileges of the user.
-If the identity of the user cannot be authenticated, the AuthenticationApp returns an unauthenticated status and anonymous user privileges in the control transaction response.
+AuthenticationApp responds to the execAuthenticateUser control transaction request by attempting to authenticate the identity of the user.
+AuthenticationApp returns a control transaction response that contains the authentication status and privileges of the user.
+If the identity of the user cannot be authenticated, AuthenticationApp returns an unauthenticated status and anonymous user privileges in the control transaction response.
 The control transaction response also indicates if the account password has expired.
 User interface applications that authenticate users by initiating an execAuthenticateUser control transaction prompt the user to change the password.

 Remote shell services, Telnet and SSH, are not IPS applications.
 They call the operating system directly.
 If the user is authenticated, it launches the IPS CLI.
 In this case, the CLI sends a special form of the execAuthenticateUser control transaction to determine the privilege level of the logged-in user.
 The CLI then tailors the commands it makes available based on this privilege level.

 Encrypted communications over IP networks provide data privacy by making it impossible for a passive attacker to discover from the packets exchanged alone the secret key needed to decrypt the data in the packets.